 Wealthy owners of numerous fields exploited their harvest workers by cheating them out of their legitimate wages.
 Although these owners had extensive land holdings, they cheated their employees.

 which you kept back by fraud,

-The issue here is not the acquisition of wealth but the manner in which they obtained their wealth.
+The issue here is not the acquisition of wealth but how they obtained their wealth.
 The word “fraud” means to deprive by deception.
 These owners of fields cheated their workers out of fair wages.
 The concern is not that the landowner made capital gain but that he greedily defrauded his employees.

 and the cries of the reapers have reached the ears of the Lord of Sabaoth

 The word “reached” means to enter into.
 The prayers of the reapers go into the ears of the Lord of Sabaoth.
 God hears and answers prayer.